akostrik/CPP_module_42/README.md

 ## const data = non-mutable

-Attempt to modify it directly -> a compile-time error
+Can't modify it directly -> a compile-time error

-Attempt to modify it indirectly (e.g., by modifying the const object through a reference or pointer to non-const type) -> undefined behavior
+Can't modify it through a pointer/reference to non-const type -> undefined behavior

-You cannot call a non-const method a const object

-You cannot call a non-const method through a pointer or reference to a const object (regardless of whether the referred-to object is const or not)

-Can nor be changed by a const nor a non-const member function (except for constructor and destructor), even if it is passed by reference.
-There are two exceptions to this rule:
+Can't modify it by a (const nor a non-const) member function, even if it is passed by reference

+Can modity if by constructor/destructor

-- Casting the const away (not advised)
+Can modity if by casting the const away (not advised)

-- Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const
+Can modify a class member declared mutable through member functions even if the containing object is const

+Can't call a non-const method a const object

+Can't call a non-const method through a pointer/reference to a const object if the referred-to object is const

+Can't call a non-const method through a pointer/reference to a const object if the referred-to object is not const

+## mutable

 ## virtual data